Polynomial Curve Systems are Exponentially Decaying: The thick-thin decomposition

-\begin{proof} We prove this by contradiction.
-Suppose a barrier lake $B$ in $A_i$ is entangled with some barrier lake $B'$ in $A_j$.
-We may assume that the quick return for $B$ passes through the barrier for $B'$.
-Since all the barrier lakes in $A_i$ have efficient quick returns and since all the loops for these barrier lakes have the same homotopy type, it follows that the quick returns for all the barrier kales in $A_i$ pass though the barrier of $B'$.
-So all the barrier lakes in $A_i$ are entangled with $B'$.
-By Lemma~\ref{dis}, the number of the barrier lakes in $A_i$ is not more than $2 \epsilon C_0 N(C, L)$.
-Since each quick return intersect $L$ at most $C_0$ points, we have $N(A_i, L) \le 2\epsilon C_0^2 N(C, L)$.
-This is a contradiction.
-Since each $A_i$ represents a loop with different homotopy type, and all of which are disjoint with each other, it follows that the number of these $A_i$ is less than $|P_f|$. \end{proof}
+\begin{proof} Suppose that for some $1 \le i \ne j \le n$, a type I lake in $A_i$ is entangled with a type I lake $A$ in $A_j$.
+Since $C$ is minimal and since the loops of the lakes in $A_i$ have the same homotopy type, all lakes in $A_i$ are entangled with $A$.
+By Lemma~\ref{dis}, the number of type I barrier lakes contained in $A_i$ is at most $4 C_0 \epsilon N(C, L)$, and hence $N(A_i, L) \le 4 C_0^2 \epsilon N(C, L)$.
+This contradicts the choice of $n$.
+The first assertion of the lemma follows.